 25 Years In Atlanta

 In 1992 Luther Rice started its first full year of operation in Lithonia (now Stonecrest), Georgia, a part of Metro Atlanta, after moving from Jacksonville, Florida.
 In 2017 we will celebrate this milestone anniversary with special events throughout the year.
-But let’s take a quick look back to the founding of this historic institution—all the way back to 1962.
+But first, let’s go all the way back to 1962 and take a quick look at the founding of this historic institution.

 |Dr. Robert Gee Witty, Founder, with his wife Kay, in front of first building.|